Astelan5/PokeHelper-Public/README.md

 PokeHelper will post waterstate updates in this channel when it detects the waterstate has changed.
 **Input <channel> as disable to turn this off.**
 ![Image of Waterstate update](https://github.com/Astelan5/PokeHelper-Public/blob/main/Pictures/Server/waterstate_update.PNG?raw=true)
-- verify channel
-- rare channel
+- `verify channel`
+- `rare channel` :
+argument : `#channel`
+Sets the given channel as the rare spawn channel where PokeHelper will post rare pokemon found in the server.
 - `rare simple` :
 options: `On` or `Off`
 If `On` PokeHelper will display the simple version of rare spawns.